kerry-05/4080E076/ex/linux/command/ls.md

+Usage: ls [OPTION]...
+[FILE]...
+List information about the FILEs (the current directory by default).
+Sort entries alphabetically if none of -cftuvSUX nor --sort is specified.

 Mandatory arguments to long options are mandatory for short options too.
   -a, --all                  do not ignore entries starting with .
   -A, --almost-all           do not list implied . and ..